ibm-cloud-docs/EventStreams/security.md

 {{site.data.keyword.messagehub}} provides a [Data Sheet Addendum (DSA)](https://www.ibm.com/software/reports/compatibility/clarity-reports/report/html/softwareReqsForProduct?deliverableId=AC17FFB0B52911E7A9EB066095601ABB) with its policies as a data processor regarding content and data protection.

+All plans are GDPR certified.

 ## Health Insurance Portability and Accountability Act (HIPAA)
 {: #hipaa}

 {{site.data.keyword.messagehub}} with {{site.data.keyword.keymanagementservicelong}} for managing encryption keys meets the required IBM controls that are commensurate with the Health Insurance Portability and Accountability Act of 1996 (HIPAA) Security and Privacy Rule requirements.
 These requirements include the appropriate administrative, physical, and technical safeguards required of Business Associates in 45 CFR Part 160 and Subparts A and C of Part 164.
 HIPAA must be requested at the time of provisioning and requires a representative to sign a Business Associate Addendum (BAA) agreement with IBM.

+The Enterprise plan meets HIPAA requirements.

 ## ISO 27001/27017/27018 and ISO 27701
 {: #iso}

 {{site.data.keyword.messagehub}} is ISO 27001, 27017, 27018, and ISO 27701 certified.
 The certificates and the certified cloud products listing can be found in the [IBM Trust Center](https://www.ibm.com/trust) in section [IBM Cloud Compliance Programs - Global](https://www.ibm.com/cloud/compliance/global).

+The Standard, Enterprise, and Satellite plans ISO 27001, 27017, 27018, and ISO 27701 certified.

 ## Information System Security Management and Assessment Program (ISMAP)
 {: #ismap}

 {{site.data.keyword.messagehub}} Standard and Enteprise plans are certified by ISMAP (Information System Security Management and Assessment Program), the Japanese government program for assessing the security of public cloud services.

+The Standard and Enterprise plans are ISMAP certified.

 ## Cloud Computing Compliance Controls Catalogue (C5)
 {: #c5}

 {{site.data.keyword.messagehub}} Standard and Enterprise plans are certified to C5 (Cloud Computing Compliance Controls Catalogue) and meet the requirements for cloud security and the adoption of public cloud solutions by German government agencies.

+The Standard and Enterprise plans are C5 certified.

 ## SOC 2 Type 1 Certification
 {: #soc2_type1}

 {{site.data.keyword.messagehub}} is SOC 2 Type 1 certified.
 For information about requesting an {{site.data.keyword.cloud_notm}} SOC 2 report, see [IBM Cloud global compliance programs](https://www.ibm.com/cloud/compliance).

+The Standard and Enterprise plans are SOC 2 Type 1 certified.

 ## SOC 2 Type 2 Certification
 {: #soc2_type2}